-If you suspect an outbreak of disease, contact your local county health department.
+If you suspect an outbreak of disease, contact your local public health authority.

 The Oregon Health Authority, Public Health Division's Acute and Communicable Disease Prevention program works with Oregon county health departments, other states and the Center for Disease Control and Prevention (CDC) to detect, track, prevent and control the spread of infectious diseases.